AIBO: ERS-220

-ERS-210At/220A
+ERS-210A/220A

-Variants of ERS-210/220 were later released with an improved CPU and head clutch.
+Variants of ERS-210/220 were later released with an improved CPU and head clutch, fixing the problem known in the fandom as DHS (droopy head syndrome) that occurs almost ubiquitously over time with standard 210/220 models.
 Nearly identical in appearance to the earlier models, they were distinguished by the Super Core logo on the underside of the body.
 They cost US$1299 at launch.

 ERS-31x (Latte and Macaron)

 The ERS-31x models had an "AIBO's heart" slogan.
 The original production design illustrator was Katsura Moschino.
 The price was 98,000 yen or US$950.

 The "Latte" (ERS-311) is an off-white/cream color with purple eyes and is considered the "friendly" model.
 The "Macaron" (ERS-312) is mostly black with cream accents and blue eyes and is considered the "naughty" model.
-The "Pug" (ERS-31L) is the least common of the three and was $200 cheaper.
+(The "friendly" and "naughty" variations were only present in Japanese-language versions of software, though, with English-language versions always running the "friendly" Latte version.)
+The "Pug" (ERS-31L) is the least common of the three and was $200 cheaper at launch.
 The ERS-31L has the same body shape but a different face design and is a light brown color.
-The 31x series dogs are considered to look like a bichon puppy or a bear cub.
+The 31x series dogs are considered to look like a bichon puppy or a bear cub (to the extent that a panda outfit was released specifically for this trio).

 ERS 31xB

-These models are aesthetically identical to the ERS-311 and ERS-312 and feature Bluetooth connection to a handheld viewer (released only in Japan) which would "translate Aibos thoughts and feelings into text" and enable the handler to play games with them.
+These models are aesthetically identical to the ERS-311 and ERS-312 and feature Bluetooth connection to a handheld "handy" viewer (released only in Japan) which would "translate Aibos thoughts and feelings into text" and enable the handler to play games with them.
+They can also run some Bluetooth-specific software variations.